Brain Abscess in Children

 - Infection is spread through the bloodstream from the lung or chest area, from the heart (endocarditis), or from the cerebrospinal fluid (CSF) to the brain (meningitis).

-- Viruses or bacteria enter the brain through a wound in the head.
+- Fungi or bacteria enter the brain through a wound in the head.

 Which children are at risk for a brain abscess?